instadeepai/nucleotide-transformer/README.md

 1. Clone the repository to your local machine.
 2. Install the package by running `pip install .`.

-You can then download and do the inference with any of our four models in only a few lines of codes:
+You can then download and do the inference with any of our eight models in only a few lines of codes:
 ```python
 import haiku as hk
 import jax